|

 "It makes me sad in a way,"

-accomplished if I had thought of a wonderful goal thirty-five
+if I had thought of a wonderful goal thirty-five or forty

-or forty years ago and had worked away at it 'one bulb at
+years ago and had worked away at it 'one bulb at a time' through

-a time' through all those years.
-Just think what I might have
+all those years.
+Just think what I might have been able to

 My daughter summed up the message of